Team-2502/Team-2502.github.io/_wiki/2017-12-13-adding-wiki-pages.markdown

 ---
 layout: post
-title:  "How to add wiki pages"
+title:  "How to add wiki pages (for programmers)"
 category: Meta
 ---